ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 There is one set of user files per user.
 The user has read/write access to his or her own files.
 The Virtel administrator has read/write access to each user’s files.
-Except for the Virtel administrator, nobody can see another user’s files.
+Except for the VIRTEL administrator, nobody can see another user’s files.

 1.17.3.
 Actions On The User VIRTEL Directories
 ----------------------------------------------